|

 In this image one can see how inequality increases dramatically by adding just one more governmental layer that functions on a premise of winner-takes-all, a system that does not subscribe to equality.
 According to our knowledge of the Constitution, the image to the left represents what is described in the Constitution: first a straight line of equality before the law, and next the depression of this line by the Federal and State levels that function according to lower standards.
 Some inequality is therefore included in the Constitution itself, but the Constitution does not provide wording that allows the additional depression of our equality at the local levels of City and County.

-Would you go vote more often if the minimum odd of you picking your representative was 88.89%, or would you stay home during elections as often as you are now with you having that odd being 50.01% for all voters?
+Voters would come out to vote more often if the minimum odd of you picking your representative was 88.89%, and not just 50.01% for all voters.
 In this image of Oakland with eight seats you can see the minimum guarantee of each system, and how much better your vote translates into your representative in proportional elections than in today's system.
-We bet you would come to the polls just like other people in nations that already have proportional elections.
+We bet you would come to the polls when it counts — just like other people in nations that already have proportional elections.

 Each person is free to copy the letter shown below, sign it or have it signed by eligible voters in your City or County.
 Then, sent it out addressed to your local Electoral Department.
 It may be good to know that the request is not based on any person asking.
 Rather, it is based on the right given to us in the Constitution of equality before the law, while no prescription is given in the Constitution that allows officials to refuse delivering such system of proportionality at the local level.